Climbing locations in India

+Sport Climbing

+Sport climbing is a new sport in India.
+It is governed by the recently formed Sport Climbing Federation of India acknowledge by Indian Olympic Association.
+In a major step toward expanding sport climbing in South India, the Sports Climbing Association of Tamil Nadu, under the aegis of the Sport Climbing Federation of India (SCFI), is set to host the state’s first-ever Open National Bouldering Championship on 13–14 September 2025 at the Fitrock Arena Gym in Chetpet, Chennai.
+This landmark event is expected to draw climbers from across the country and is seen as a significant move to promote competitive bouldering in the region.
+Deepu Mallesh at rank 81 is the highest-ranked Indian competition climber and the holder of the record in competition speed climbing.
+Prateeksha Arun, the winner of national titles, took part in the 2023 Asian Games.
+Shivani Charak has represented the country at the Asian Youth Games and the Asian Games.

 Southern India

 Badami, a five-hour drive from Bangalore, has many places to go rock climbing.
 Bangalore is in the center of a number of rock-climbing destinations like Ramanagara (the setting for the Hindi blockbuster Sholay), Ramadevara betta, Savandurga, madhugiri, Thenginkalbetta, Kabbal, SRS betta, and others.
 Kambakkam at a distance of around 100 km from Chennai provides good climbing in many grades while Hampi in Karnataka has some of the best granite rocks in India providing the climbers ample opportunities to test their skills.

 Eastern India

 In a 300 km radius adjoining Calcutta, there are many rock-climbing destinations like Purulia, Matha Bura, Jai Chandi, and Susunia Hills.
 The Himalayan Mountaineering Institute provides some courses in Mountaineering at Gobu and Tenzing Norgay Rocks.